 Below is an example of a retargeting ad that was shown to users who’ve previously engaged with the brand’s content.

 If you’d like to learn more about retargeting, here’s a thorough guide on how to run retargeting campaigns on Facebook.

 And here are tools that you can use to carry out such campaigns:

 Editor’s note: Thanks to the GetResponse Facebook Pixel integration, you can run retargeting campaigns directly from your GetResponse account.

 Engage – build loyalty and sales from customers

-Our tenth and final opportunity relates specifically to existing customers, but is relevant for all subscribers.
-That’s using automation for re-engagement and re-activation.
+Our 10th and final opportunity relates specifically to existing customers, but it’s relevant for all subscribers.
+That’s using automation for reengagement and reactivation.

-We said when discussing welcome emails that it’s common that the first email you send to a prospect has the highest open and click-through rate.
-Well, it’s also common that through time the engagement levels will fall on average.
-So the frequency of opens or clicks will decrease as the audience becomes less engaged.
+We said when discussing welcome emails that it’s common the first email you send to a prospect has the highest open and click-through rate.
+Well, it’s also common that through time the engagement levels will decrease on average.
+So, the frequency of opens or clicks will decrease as the audience becomes less engaged.

 Marketing automation gives us a tool to detect when individuals or groups of subscribers or customers are becoming less active and encourage them to interact again through offering a great piece of content or discount offer.
 If they’re not interested, you can potentially treat them differently by reducing the frequency of email, that can again help make a bigger impact.

 Below you can see how a brand called MVMT used this technique to reactivate its latent subscribers.